-For those of you who are going to use RX MCU at office, laboratory, or club activity, and who are planning to use, today, I will introduce our Renesas RX’s web page and what to download at the start of development.
+For those of you who are going to use RX MCU at the office, laboratory or for a club activity, and those who are planning to use it, today, I will introduce our Renesas RX MCUs web page and what to download at the start of development.
 I have also tried installing the latest RX development environment.
-You need only 2 steps to get ready.
+You need only two steps to get ready.

-At first, please visit ‘RX Family Development Environment’.
+First, please visit the ‘RX Family Development Environment’.
 As shown in Figure 1, you will need to install of the Integrated Development Environment (IDE) and compiler.

-So let’s install it by following procedures.
+So let’s install it by following the below procedures.
 (Even if you don’t have a board yet, don’t worry.
-Installation, activation, and build is available.)
+Installation, activation and build are available.)

 Step 1.
 Scroll down the page ‘RX Family Development Environment’ to Figure 2.
-Click “Latest version” of Integrated Development Environment (IDE), e2 studio (called as e-square-studio), to download.
+Click “Latest version” of Integrated Development Environment (IDE), e2 studio (pronounced e-square-studio), to download.

 (You are requested to log in to My Renesas here.
 If you have not registered yet, please click ‘Register’ for registration.)